Basic course information

 Exam

-• Date: Saturday 20 December 2025 (see the DTU exam plan and your personal exam plan for more details).
+• Date: Saturday 19 December 2026, OBS: Special date! (look for “02402” at DTU exam plan and see your personal exam plan for more details).

 • Find and practice previous exam questions and solutions.